hphelion/documentation/devplatform/1.2/windows/windows_adding_services.md

 <span style="font-size:70%">*Windows, .NET, SQL Server, and IIS are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.*</span>

-<span style="color:red">**Note**: Helion Development Platform 1.2 is currently only available on HP Helion Public Cloud as part of the Developer Preview</span>

 Windows applications can be bound to services running in your deployment environment, such as Redis or MySQL.
 To do so, you need to have a NuGet package that can communicate with those services.

 The following tutorial demonstrates how to add a Redis collection to your .NET application.